M-Gregoire/Nuxt-Leaflet/README.md

 ```

+### CSS

 Finally, because we are using a Nuxt plugin, the CSS won't work properly.
-You can either add it in each page you are using Leaflet :
+You can either :

+* Add it in each page you are using Leaflet :
 `<link rel="stylesheet" href="https://unpkg.com/leaflet@1.2.0/dist/leaflet.css">`

-Or load it globally using Nuxt :
+* Load it globally using a CDN :
-(Using CDN)

 ``` javascript
 // nuxt.config.js